 White Rabbit Bagel, $10 | Best Ugly Bagels, City Works Depot

 Best Ugly Bagels are the people's hero of lunchtime bites in the city, providing customers with delicious healthy, authentic Montreal style bagels and topping combinations that have proven to be unmatched in quality and convenience.
 The White Rabbit is a classic savoury bagel which will leave you feeling light and refreshed.
 Zany Zeus cream cheese is spread across each half, then they’re layered with cheese, tomato, basil and a drizzle of lemon fennel olive oil.
 These bagels are cheap eats Auckland city centre is very proud to shout out about.

 Soup and sourdough, $7 | The Good Life Juice Co, 47 Fort St

-As winter is quickly approaching a pottle of hot homemade style soup from The Good Life Juice Co. might be just what you need to get through a chilly day in Auckland central.
+A pottle of hot homemade style soup from The Good Life Juice Co. might be just what you need to get through a chilly day in Auckland central.
 With a commitment to fresh and sustainably sourced ingredients and products you can be sure that your lunch-time bite is one which promotes the health of the planet.
-At just $7 this homemade style soup is one of the most affordable healthy lunch options in the city centre.
+At just $7 this homemade style soup is one of the most affordable cheap eats options in the city centre.

 Steak sandwich and fries, $12.99 | Hello, Snickel Lane